Governance, Innovation and Sustainability

 Schedule of introductory course

 The ESST specialization consists of the course “governance, innovation and sustainability” (8 ECTS).
-In the year 2016/17, it will be offered by Daniel Barben and Barbara Grimpe.
+As in the previous year, it will be offered by Daniel Barben and Barbara Grimpe.
 The course introduces key concepts, explores exemplary case studies and covers some core literature (see below).
 It is taught using a combination of lectures, student presentations, plenary discussions and group work.
 While we offer a significant range of empirical cases, we are open to taking on board topics suggested by students.

 The language of instruction is English.
 The classes are taught from the beginning of March to mid-April.
-During the rest of the time (until the end of August) students work on their thesis, supervised by staff from Alpen-Adria-Universität Klagenfurt.
+During the rest of the time students work on their thesis, supervised by staff from Alpen-Adria-Universität Klagenfurt.
 During this time students may also attend a work-in-progress seminar that allows for exchange among students during thesis writing and offers additional support from faculty beyond the student-supervisor relationship (optional).

 The core themes of the course are as follows: